You are here

 The Summer program for 2014 will occur in the month of July, dates TBA.
 Activities will include Broadway show, Statue of Liberty, Woodbury Common outlet shopping, Six Flags Amusement Park, & a day trip to Philadelphia or Amish Country.
 If interested, please write to email@example.com to find out more!

 Schools and universities can work with ACES to design customized programs for groups of students.
 Past programs have been designed to meet the needs of students with a variety of goals by combining English instruction, college level content classes and cultural activities.
 Feel free to contact the Office of International Programs for more information.

 Successful completion of Felician's ACES program (including passing an internally administered proficiency test) will allow students to enter our degree programs without taking the TOEFL or IELTS.
 Students who have not taken the TOEFL/IELTS or with low scores can be admitted to a degree program with this conditionally admit status.

 Scholarships for College

 The ACES Alumni Scholarship is awarded to outstanding students who complete all five levels of the ACES Program and would like to attend an undergraduate program at Felician College.
 Students who qualify can receive a minimum of $5,000 to put towards Felician College tuition and fees for any of our undergraduate programs.
 Programs include nursing, education, communications, English, criminal justice, computer information systems, biology, and many more.
-Unsure if you would like to continue at Felician?
-Students in the upper levels of the ACES program can take undergraduate classes at an additional fee for an extra challenge.
+To find out more about international scholarships, please visit our scholarships page.